dtsn/jungleskipper/_drafts/magellans-meeting-place-of-sea.markdown

 title: Magellan's - Meeting Place of S.E.A.
 date: 2018-09-03 06:59:00 Z
 categories:
-- review
+- reviews
 tags:
+- fortress-explorations
+- resturant
-- reviews
+- disneysea

+image: "/uploads/posts/soarin/soarin-concept-art.png"
+image-thumb: "/uploads/posts/soarin/soarin-concept-thumb.png"
 ---

-# Magellan’s - Meeting place of S.E.A.
-#personal/blog

 Howdy Explorers, this week we are going to take a brief detour over our in-depth look at S.E.A. attractions and cover the first S.E.A. restaurant, Magellan’s.
 Nestled underneath Fortress Explorations this is the original meeting place of S.E.A. and boost possible the first secret dining room.